-To earn the Associate in Science in Physics for Transfer degree, students must complete 60 CSU-transferable semester units with a grade point average of at least 2.0, including:
+To earn the Associate in Science in Physics for Transfer degree, students must complete 60 CSU-transferable semester units with a minimum grade point average of 2.0, including both of the following:

 It is highly recommended that, prior to transferring, students complete courses that satisfy the CSU United States History, Constitution and American Ideals graduation requirement.
 In all cases, students should consult with a counselor for more information on university admission and transfer requirements.

 RESTRICTION: International coursework from non-United States regionally accredited institutions cannot be applied to associate degrees for transfer.

 The Physics major recognizes a concentration in the field of Physics.
 Successful completion of the curriculum in Physics and the associated electives prepare Physics students for transfer to four-year colleges or universities.
 In all cases, students should consult with a counselor for more information on university admission and transfer requirements.
 Students must fulfill the following major requirements with grades of “C” or better, complete a minimum of 60 degree-applicable semester units (12 of which must be completed at Sierra College) with a grade point average of at least 2.0 and complete one of the following three general education patterns: